Zin Boats reinvents the electric speedboat in a bid to become the Tesla of the sea – TechCrunch

 Previously, large computational fluid dynamics suites would have users submit their parameters and pick a few milestone speeds at X thousand dollars per data point — 10 knots, 20 knots, etc. The way the water would react to the boat and vice versa would be calculated at those speeds and extrapolated for speeds in between.
 But with increases in computing power, that’s no longer necessary, as Zin ended up proving to a commercial CFD software provider when he used a separate compute stack to calculate the water’s behavior continuously at all speeds and in high definition.

 “Right now you can run the boat [in the simulation] at any speed you want and see the way the water will spray, including little droplets.
 And then you can tweak the shape of your hull to make sure those droplets don’t hit the passengers,” he said.
 “It’s not exactly the way most boat designers would do it.
-So utilizing high end software that was not really being given its full potential was amazing.”
+So utilizing high-end software that was not really being given its full potential was amazing.”

 Building practically everything out of carbon fiber (an ordeal of its own) puts the whole boat at around 1,750 pounds — normally a 20-foot boat would be twice that or more.
-That’s crucial for making sure the boat can go long distances; Range anxiety is if anything a bigger problem on the water than on the road.
+That’s crucial for making sure the boat can go long distances; range anxiety is if anything a bigger problem on the water than on the road.
 And of course it means it’s quick and easy to control.

 Yet the boat hardly screams speed.
-The large open cockpit is flat and spacious, with only a steering wheel, throttle, and screens with friendly readouts for range, media controls, GPS and so on.
+The large open cockpit is flat and spacious, with only a steering wheel, throttle and screens with friendly readouts for range, media controls GPS and so on.
 There’s no vibration or engine roar.
 No aesthetic choices like stripes or lines suggest its explosive performance.
 The wood veneer (to save weight — and it’s tuned to the speakers to provide better sound) floor and cream leather upholstery make it feel more like a floating Mercedes.

 That’s not an accident.
 Zin’s first customers are the type of people who can afford a boat that costs $250,000 or so.
 He compared it to Tesla’s Roadster: A showy vehicle aimed at the high end that will fund and prove out the demand for a more practical one — an open-bow tender model Zin is already designing that will cost more like $175,000.